 Animals will typically attack humans if they feel threatened in some way(even if you aren’t trying to harm them.)
-Animal attacks are done typically done in desperation(starvation, starving kids.)
+Animal attacks are made typically done in desperation(starvation, starving kids.)
 On the other hand, there are animals that are man-eaters, and they are definitely rarer.

 The survival strategy will vary depending on the man-eating animal you are up against.
-There is no single way to defend against every animal, however, there are best-practices for each man-eating animal attack.
+There is no single way to defend against every animal.
+However, there are best-practices for each man-eating animal attack.

 In this article, I will discuss animal attack survival tips, what to do when you encounter wild animals, how to protect yourself from wild animals in the wilderness, and how to prevent animal attacks.

 Unless you live in an area that hippos are native to, you probably see hippos as they are depicted in many children’s books; a lumbering gentle giant.
 However, much to the contrary, the hippopotamus is considered to be the deadliest of the large land animals in the world.

 Hippos or Hippopotamuses live primarily in Africa.
 They spend most of their time in the water to keep their skin cool and live together, usually in schools of 10-30, rarely larger.

 While they are herbivores, they can be a big danger to anything seen as encroaching on their territory, humans not excluded.
 Hippos are responsible for the deaths for over 500 deaths(primarily in Africa) each year.

 Hippos can grow to be around 5 feet tall, and adults can weigh upwards of 3,000 pounds.
 While they seem like they could have sluggish movements due to their size and the way they glide gracefully through the water, the opposite is true.
 Relative to the horse, a hippo can run close to 19 miles per hour(31 kilometers per hour.)